Hagonoy, Bulacan: Geography

 With a total land area of 103.10 square kilometers, Hagonoy is situated at the south-west corner of the province of Bulacan.
 It is bounded by the municipality of Calumpit on the north, municipality of Paombong on the east, municipality of Masantol, Pampanga on the west and Manila Bay on the south.
 The municipality is approximately 54 kilometers from Metro Manila or about an hour and a half drive.
 It can be accessed via North Luzon Expressway and MacArthur Highway.

 Hagonoy is a long ridge with a lake on its edge by Manila Bay called "Wawa", which is now part of Barangays San Sebastian and San Nicolas.
 It is basically a fishing town with Manila Bay as its proximate fishing ground, which extends up to the provinces of Pampanga, Bataan, and Cavite.
 Its more adventurous fisherfolk brave the waves of the South China Sea northward and cross into the Philippine Sea in the Pacific Ocean on the eastern seaboard where they cast their nets and haul their catch to the fishing ports of Quezon province.

 Barangays

-Hagonoy is politically subdivided into 26 barangays grouped into 5 clusters or kumpol for statistical purposes.
-All barangays are classified by the Philippine Statistics Authority as urban.
+Hagonoy is politically subdivided into 26 barangays - as shown in the matrix below - grouped into 5 clusters or kumpol for statistical purposes.
+All barangays are classified as urban by the Philippine Statistics Authority.
+Each barangay consists of puroks and some have sitios.

+Change of barangay names

-Some of the barangays in Hagonoy had a different name than it does now.
-Their names comes from events, legends, things and the condition of the place.
-Here is a list of them:
+Some barangays had a different name than it does now.
+Their names derived from events, legends, things or the condition of the place (indicated in the parentheses) as follows: